 Ao Suan Yai Beach

-On Ao Suan Yai Beach, Talay by Koh Mak Resort Pier and Thai Sabai Bar @ Prompakdee, just down the sand to its right, are great spots to take in the calm beauty of Koh Mak.
+On Ao Suan Yai Beach, I-Talay by Koh Mak Resort Pier and Thai Sabai Sabai Bar @ Prompakdee, just down the sand to its right, are great spots to take in the calm beauty of Koh Mak.
+They are also party hosts when the festivals are on the island and at New Year.
 At the other end, the wonderfully designed and very popular Day Beds at Seavana sports a pool table to go with its full bar and diner.

-On the cape between Ao Suan Yai and Ao Pra Beach (Mira Montra), Cococape has a unique thatch bar, Tide-Top at the end of the little pier in front of the resort – good for pics as well as a drink but they do have an entrance fee of 200bt per person (including a drink of value up to 80bt).
+On the cape between Ao Suan Yai and Ao Pra Beach (Mira Montra), Cococape has a unique thatch bar, Blue Pearl, at the end of its little pier – good for those socials as well as a drink but they do have an entrance fee of 200bt per person (including a drink of value up to 80bt).

 Ao Kao Beach